Information for contributors

 To ensure long-term accessibility, it is strongly recommended to supply a public download link hosted on a stable service.
 Recommended platforms include:

-• Zenodo (provides a DOI for citation, recommended by Lovelace’s Square Team)
+- Zenodo (provides a DOI for citation, strongly preferred by Lovelace's Square Team)

-• Google Drive or Dropbox (verify public-access settings)
+- Google Drive or Dropbox (acceptable alternatives, but verify public-access settings)

 Submission process